priyanshur66/de-key/README.md

 ### Microservices communication

 Microservices require secure communication with each other.
-With DPKI solution we can provide new key pair for every microservice deployed to the cloud and distribute it public key to other microservice.
+With De-Key solution we can provide new key pair for every microservice deployed to the cloud and distribute it public key to other microservice.
 With such an approach communication between microservice will be secure and automatically initiated.